evaliu2002/memory-game-light-and-sound/README.md

    generator function to only generate one number and then pushed the random numbers into the pattern array inside startGame which sped up the pattern generating.]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Questions I have about web development is how I would be able to host a website after I finished implementing the website locally.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br>
+   [Questions I have about web development is how I would be able to host a website after I finished implementing the website locally.
 I have worked with the spark Java framework before, but I am unsure of how to host a website through a bought domain and if I need to use my own servers to host.
 I am also curious as to why React